Introduction to Gurez Valley Cuisine

 blog-images

-Kashmiri Muji Gaad is a traditional Kashmiri delicacy that is especially enjoyed during festivals.
+Kashmiri Muji Gaad is one of the famous Kashmiri dishes that is especially enjoyed during festivals.
 This dish combines the unusual pairing of radish (muji) and fish (gaad), resulting in an extraordinary flavour balance.

 The fish, usually trout or carp, is cooked in a tangy, aromatic curry with radish, Kashmiri spices, tamarind, and asafoetida.
 The softened radish complements the tender fish perfectly.

-The earthiness of the radish, combined with the spice-infused fish, creates a dish that is both hearty and flavorful, capturing the essence of Kashmir’s rich culinary tradition.
+The earthiness of the radish, combined with the spice-infused fish, creates a dish that is both hearty and flavourful, capturing the essence of Jammu kashmir traditional food.

 8. Kashmiri Baingan: